OnSSET/OnSSET_GIS_Extraction_notebook/README.md

 > cd ..\OnSSET-GIS-Extraction
 ```

-In order to be able to run the tool (main.ipynb and funcs.ipynb) you have to install all necessary packages. "full_project.yml" contains all of these and can be easily set up by creating a new virtual environment using:
+In order to be able to run the tool (main.ipynb and funcs.ipynb) you have to install all necessary packages. "onsset_env.yml" contains all of these and can be easily set up by creating a new virtual environment using:

 ```
-conda env create --name OnSSET_extraction --file full_project.yml
+conda env create --name OnSSET --file onsset_env.yml
 ```

 This might take some time.
 When complete, activate the virtual environment using:

 ```
-conda activate OnSSET_extraction
+conda activate OnSSET
 ```

 With the environment activated, you can now move to the extraction directory and start a "jupyter notebook" session by simply typing: